Pampus: History

-In 1965, the architectural firm Van den Broek & Bakema, comprising architects Jo van den Broek and Jaap Bakema, were commissioned to create plan for a city on the island, which was never built.
+In 1965, the architectural firm Van den Broek & Bakema, comprising architects Jo van den Broek and Jaap Bakema, were commissioned to create a plan for a city on the island; this was never built.

 In June 1985, the government scouted the fort with an eye to restoring the island and make it accessible to the public.
 Plans were drafted in the next year and the Pampus Foundation (Stichting Pampus) was established to bring these plans to fruition.
 The Foundation bought the fort in 1990, and in 1992 the fort received a caretaker.
-Since then the fort has been occupied continuously.
+Since then, the fort has been occupied continuously.

 There is still one gun at Pampus, an 88 mm from a German minesweeper that was wrecked during storm in 1917 north of the island of Terschelling.
 Many years after the vessel's loss, dredging fortuitously recovered the gun, which ended up being donated to the Pampus Foundation.
 The gun was installed at the harbour of Pampus on 4 February 2003.